Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

 Renting with bad credit

 It can also be quite difficult to find places to rent if you have less than perfect credit.
-While most rental companies or apartment complexes do check a potential tenant credit report, individual landlords tend to not check credit nearly as much.
+While most rental companies or apartment complexes check a potential tenant credit report, individual landlords tend not to check credit nearly as much.
 According to a study by the credit reporting agency, TransUnion.

 Improve your credit score